 Development finance form the base of what most property developers use to fund different large scale projects.

-For example if a developer owns a site complete with planning permission to build a block of flats they could use a development financing to not only spread the costs for themselves or the company over the duration of the build but gather the funds needed to complete the project more quickly & efficiently.
+For example if a developer owns a site complete with planning permission to build a block of flats they could use a development financing to not only spread the costs over the duration of the build but gather the funds needed to complete the project more quickly & efficiently.

 The loan is fully paid off after the term length through either the sale of the flat block, individual flats or by moving the debt onto a longer term finance agreement such as a commercial mortgage.